 Flaky seas salt such as Maldon (we used Coarse Kosher Sea Salt)

-** in place of the egg and egg yolk, you could use 1½ tablespoons flax meal mixed with 3¾ tablespoons water.
-Mix together and let sit for 5 minutes.
+** and in place of the egg and egg yolk, use 1½ "flax egg" --- 1½ tablespoons flaxseed meal mixed with 3¾ tablespoons water and let sit for 5 minutes.

 In the bowl of a stand mixer, beat the butter, tahini and both sugars on medium speed for 2-3 minutes, until fluffy.

 Stop the mixer and scrape down the sides.
 Then add the egg, egg yolk (or flax egg in place of egg and egg yolk), and vanilla and continue to mix minute, scraping down the sides as needed.

 In a small bowl whisk together flour, baking soda, baking powder if vegan version, and salt.
 With the mixer on low speed, add the dry ingredients until just combined.

 Add the chocolate chips and combine but do not overmix.

 Batter will seem a bit wet.
 Either cover in the existing bowl or move to a glass bowl with a cover and refrigerate for 3-4 hours or overnight.
 (I've done both depending on my day; I have also placed in the freezer for 20 minutes, then the fridge for 3 hours --- basically the dough needs to chill and firm but there are options!)

 Preheat oven to 325 degrees F and line 2 baking sheets with parchment paper.